Skip to the content

 This is how it works:

-• For Laurel Road, you apply for student loan refinancing whenever you want starting from when you match as an MS4 (they’ll respect the usual 6-month post-graduation grace period, don’t worry).
+• You apply for student loan refinancing whenever you want starting from when you match as an MS4 (they’ll respect the usual 6-month post-graduation grace period, don’t worry).
 Ditto SoFi.

 • All will use a multifactorial process to look at your application, including your FICO scores, your debt and total loan amount, and your medical specialty.
 They use your specialty to determine the median projected/future income for you and use that instead your current income to calculate your debt to income ratio (DTI).